 Do not what you would do.
 Do what others would for you.
 Go on Google.
-Think about what you would search for given the need of the product.
+Consider what you would search for, given the need for the product.

-For example, if your widget is used to treat backaches, what would you search for?
+For example, what would you search for if your widget is used to treat backaches?

-Let’s say you would search: “How to treat a back ache”
+You would search: “How to treat a backache.”

 Search for it on Google, and click on relevant responses to discover what practices work.

 If there are Yahoo! questions or general forums, get active and respond to people.
-Let them know about a certain “widget” that really helps and link it to your page.
+Tell them about a certain “widget” that helps and link it to your page.

-This gets everyone who is looking for help to your page, whether your place was at the top of the list or not.
+This gets everyone looking for help on your page, whether your place was at the top of the list.